srkiNZ84/srdan.geek.nz/content/posts/friday-15th-july-22.md

 While it was tempting to rely on a single mechanism to restrict access (such as firewall rules to only allow connections from the Prometheus server), experience has taught us that it's much better to not assume that any single mechanism will work all the time (see: [Swiss Cheese Model](https://en.wikipedia.org/wiki/Swiss_cheese_model)).
-Instead we should adopt several security mecahnisms such that if a single one fails, others will pick it up.
+Instead we should adopt several security mecahnisms such that if a single one fails, others will pick it up (also called "Defence in Depth").

 In that spirit, I started looking at other authentication and authorization mechanisms for Prometheus Node exporter and came to the conclusion that client TLS certificates (also called mutual TLS) are probably the best way to go security wise (you get encryption to mitigate MITM attacks, along with authentication/authorization to prevent unauthorized access to the endpoint).
+You also don't have to worry about passwords not being long enough/complicated enough as the client certificate has more than enough entropy.

 ## How Prometheus mutual TLS works

 At a high level, we want to achieve two things:

-* Have the HTTP interface to the Prometheus server enable TLS
+* Have the HTTP interface (the one we access through the browser) to the Prometheus server enable TLS (HTTPS)
-* Have the HTTP interface on our Node Exporters require TLS _and_ a valid client certificate (i.e. signed by our internal CA)
+* Have the HTTP interface (the one that Prometheus accesses programatically) on our Node Exporters require TLS _and_ a valid client certificate (i.e. signed by our internal CA)

 ## Setting up TLS on the Prometheus server